JustToThePoint English Website Version

 Proof.

 Theorem.
-Parity-check matrix decoding will correct any single error if and only if the rows of the parity-check matrix are nonzero and no one row is a scalar multiple of any other rows.
+Parity-check matrix decoding will correct any single error iff if the rows of the parity-check matrix are nonzero and no one row is a scalar multiple of any other.

 Proof (only the binary case)

-Let H be the parity-check matrix, suppose that the rows are non-zero and distinct (we are going to demonstrate only the binary case), and the transmitted code word w was received with only one error in the ith position.
+Let H be the parity-check matrix, suppose that the rows are non-zero and distinct (we are going to demonstrate only the binary case), and the transmitted code word v was received with only one error in the ith position, say w.

 Coset Decoding